nkalyanpur/nkalyanpur.github.io/index.md

 layout: default
 ---
 <br><br>
 Hello, and thanks for visiting my page!
-I am a PhD candidate in the Department of Government at [The University of Texas at Austin](https://liberalarts.utexas.edu/government/), where I am also a Clyde Rabb Littlefield Distinguished Graduate fellow for the 2020-2021 academic year.
+I am a PhD candidate in the Department of Government at [The University of Texas at Austin](https://liberalarts.utexas.edu/government/).
 I study the politics of business, primarily at the international level; topics of particular interest include international economic law, taxation, public-private governance, and commercial diplomacy.
 Some of my work has been accepted for publication in *International Organization*, *The Review of International Organizations*, and *Business and Politics*.
-I received a BA in Political Science from [Temple University](https://www.temple.edu/) in 2017.
+I received a BA in Political Science from [Temple University](https://www.temple.edu/) in 2017, and remain convinced that Philadelphia is the world's greatest city.
+I will be on the academic job market in AY 2021/2022.

-You can find my CV (last updated May 2021) [here](assets/Thrall_CV_May2021_2.pdf).
+You can find my CV (last updated May 2021) [here](assets/Thrall_CV_May2021_4.pdf).

 #### Publications